tbuehlmann/ponder/README.md

 A periodic timer can be canceled just like the other one.

+## Formatting
+You can format your messages with colors, make it bold, italic or underlined.
+All of those formatting constants are availabe through `Ponder::Formatting`.

+### Colors
+For coloring text you first set the color code with `Ponder::Formatting::COLOR_CODE` followed by a color followed by the text.
+For ending the colored text, set the uncolor code with `Ponder::Formatting::UNCOLOR`.

+Availabe colors are white, black, blue, green, red, brown, purple, orange, yellow, lime, teal, cyan, royal, pink, gray and silver.
+You can set one with the `Ponder::Formatting::COLORS` hash.
+Example:

+    "This will be #{Ponder::Formatting::COLOR_CODE}#{Ponder::Formatting::COLORS[:red]}red#{Ponder::Formatting::UNCOLOR_CODE}.
+This not."

+### Font Styles
+If you want to make a text bold, italic or underlined, use `Ponder::Formatting::BOLD`, `Ponder::Formatting::ITALIC` or `Ponder::Formatting::UNDERLINE`.
+After the text, close it with the same constant.
+Example:

+    "This will be #{Ponder::Formatting::UNDERLINE}underlined#{Ponder::Formatting::UNDERLINE}.
+This not."

+### Shortened Formatting
+If you don't always want to use `Ponder::Formatting`, use `include Ponder::Formatting`.
+All constants will then be availabe without `Ponder::Formatting` in front.

 ## Source
 The source can be found at GitHub: [tbuehlmann/ponder](http://github.com/tbuehlmann/ponder "Ponder").